tomdoel/ImageSplit/README.rst

                              Number of voxels to overlap between output images.
 If not specified, output images will not overlap

-    -m MAX [MAX ...], --max MAX [MAX ...]
+    -m MAX, --max MAX
                              Maximum number of voxels in each dimension in each output file.
-Can be a scalar or vector corresponding to each image dimension.
+MAX can be a scalar or vector corresponding to each image dimension.
 The file will be optimally split such that each file output dimension is less than or equal to this maximum.